packit/packit/CONTRIBUTING.md

 If possible, add a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
-You can also comment on the closed issue to indicate that upstream should provide a new release with a fix.
+You can also comment on the closed issue to indicate that we should provide a new release with the fix.

 ### Suggesting Enhancements